Welcome to the Sports Medicine Homepage

 - Please be sure to submit a copy of BOTH forms to the athletic training staff.

 PLEASE BE AWARE: Physical forms from doctor's offices may or may not have all the appropriate testing performed.
-It is advised that the WPI "pre-participation physical" form be used to avoid conflict.
+It is required that the WPI "pre-participation physical" form be used.
 The physician signature and office stamp ensure that your son/daughter was seen and cleared by the appropriate medical personnel.
 Please be sure that the doctor completes the forms in full.

-This form alerts athletes to the dangers of sports participation and allows the sports medicine team to provide treatment to the athlete.
+This form alerts student-athletes to the dangers of sports participation and allows the sports medicine team to provide treatment to the student-athlete.

 3."Sickle Cell Trait Requirement form & waiver" (REQUIRED)